NealePT/MedTracker/README.md

 # MedTracker

-This is a project I am working on with the intention of leaning Swift that will track medications the user is taking and send a reminder if they have not yet taken a medication by the specified time.
+This is a project I created for the purpose of remembering to take various medications and supplements throughout the day.